Jamin1207/Arduino-Demo/README.md

-# MCU Atmega328p with Aruduino
-# Smart Car
+# Arduino (MCU Atmega328P)
-This repository store some video to demo my implementation related Smart Card filed.
+This repository store some video to demo my implementation related Arduino and MCU Atmega328P .